Table of contents

 Human Translation Through Crowd Sourcing

-This is a new method being employed by some LSPs.
+This is a method being employed by some LSPs.
 They receive your materials and then shop them out over the internet to anyone who has the time to provide the translation.
 While you will likely receive a translation done by a native speaker, you have no control over who has completed the translation, whether they have expertise in your industry, it’s unlikely you’ll have access to them to use them again for consistency of voice for new materials, and your materials are out on the internet which compromises confidentiality and ownership rights.

 Human Professional Translation